 SLOW/CLOGGED DRAINS: If you have ever experienced a slow or clogged drain, you know just how

-frustrating and disruptive they can be.
-A clogged drain can be caused
+frustrating and disruptive it can be.
+A clogged drain can be caused by

-by mineral buildup from hard water, the use of excessive toilet paper
+mineral buildup from hard water, the use of excessive toilet paper, or

 to drain or failing to do so completely, give us a call.

 CORRODED FIXTURES/VALVES: Over time, fixtures can become corroded with rust and mineral buildup